 Yes, you read that right.
-Cybersecurity Insiders 2021 Insider Threat Survey Report found that most organizations are not confident in their ability to prevent a malicious insider attack or insider security breach.
-In fact, 31% of respondents can only detect insider threats after the data has left the organization.
+The 2023 Insider Threat Report by Cybersecurity Insiders found that most organizations are not confident in their ability to prevent a malicious insider attack or insider security breach.
+In fact, 74% of respondents indicate that insider attacks have become more frequent over the last 12 months.

 Insider threats are the biggest cybersecurity problem for companies because they can cause the most damage.
 They have access to confidential company information, passwords to programs and tools, and know how your organization functions.
 When hiring on a new employee, you want to hire someone with integrity because they will have access to all these assets.
 But in a world where a company’s secrets can be in the hands of a competitor with the click of a download, integrity is not enough.